CodingGagan/markdown_test/using-kubecost/navigating-the-kubecost-ui/savings/local-disks.md

 * Production (50%)
 * High Availability (100%)

 The value of your overhead percentage will affect your resizing recommendation and estimated savings, where a higher overhead percentage will result in higher average resize recommendation, and lower average estimated savings.
-The overhead percentage is applied to your current usage (in GiB), then added to your usage obtain a  value which Kubecost should round up to for its resizing recommendation.
+The overhead percentage is applied to your current usage (in GiB), then added to your usage obtain a  value which nOps should round up to for its resizing recommendation.
 For example, for a disk with a usage of 12 GiB, with _Production (50%)_ selected from the Profile dropdown, 6 GiB (50% of 12) will be added to the usage, resulting in a resizing recommendation of 18 GiB.

-Kubecost can only provide detection of underused disks with recommendations for resizing.
+nOps can only provide detection of underused disks with recommendations for resizing.
 It does not assist with node turndown.